Saint-Médard, Paris: History

 In the 18th century the church came under the influence of a more radical group of clerics known as the Convulsionnaires of Saint-Médard.
 The Convulsionnaires believed that going into a trance and having convulsions could cure illnesses, and was a valid expression of Christian faith.
 The church was also frequented by the Jansenists who also expressed non-traditional Catholic doctrines.
 Prominent Jansenists connected with Saint-Medard included the philosopher-mathematician Blaise Pascal. the theologian Pierre Nicole, and another leading Jansenist theologian, François de Pâris, who was buried in the church cemetery.
 Followers of the Jansenists and Convulsionnairers met secretly in the cemetery at his grave.
 The Pope declared Jansenism a heresy, and issued a decree forbidding access to the cemetery.
 Convulsionnaires were arrested and imprisoned in the Bastille.

 In 1784, an ambitious new building program began, under the architect Petit-Radel.
 The choir was modified and a new axial chapel was added to the apse at the east end.
 During the French Revolution, the clergy of church were required to take an oath to the civil Constitution, which they did, but, in November 1793, as the Revolution became more radical, the church was shut down by the government.
-In 1798 it re-opened in a new form as a Constitutional church, shared by both the re-opened for a time in 1798 as a Constitutional church, with the clergy taking an oath to the government as well as the church.
+In 1798 it re-opened in a new form as a Constitutional church, with the clergy taking an oath to the government as well as the church.
 The building was shared between the Catholics and a congregation of revolutionary Christians called Theophilanthropes.
-They was soon replaced by another Revolutionary church called the Decadire, or onstitutional Catholics.
+They was soon replaced by another Revolutionary church called the Decadire, or Constitutional Catholics.
 The week was modified from seven to ten days, and on each tenth day it became a Temple of Labor.
 In 1801, when Napoleon signed a Concordat with the Pope at Notre-Dame, the church was finally restored to the Catholic Church.